SlowlyFire/Optimizations/README.md

 # Optimizations
-Optimize the efficienty of a given program in C
+to use the make file you need to write down in terminal:
+make
+and then write down:
+./showBMP gibson502.jpg 1